Target Bucks the Trend With a New Super Lenient Return Policy

 Retailers are constantly looking for ways to beat the competition, which is something that Target managed to do when it announced its new liberal return policy at a time when the retail industry is tightening its belt on returns.

-Target's new return policy allows customers to return select merchandise for up to a year from the date of purchase.
+Target's new policy allows customers to return select merchandise for up to a year from the date of purchase.
 Considering that the average return time for similar retailers is 90 days, Target's new policy is a game changer.

 Why the Change in Policy?